 Masonry preservation: $5,000–$15,000

-Bathroom renovation: $15,000–$35,000
+Bathroom remodel: $15,000–$35,000

 Basement remodel: $35,000–$75,000

-The Mid-Century Modern style in Portland has rich historical roots, influenced by pioneering Northwest architects like Pietro Belluschi and John Yeon, whose landmark designs established our region's distinctive approach to modernism.
+The Mid-Century Modern style in Portland has rich historical roots, influenced by pioneering Northwest architects like Robert Rummer, Pietro Belluschi and John Yeon, whose landmark designs established our region's distinctive approach to modernism.
 While your home may not be a designated historic landmark, it carries forward important architectural principles that define our Northwest aesthetic.

 Many Mid-Century homes incorporate elements that echo these masters' work—the thoughtful orientation to capture light despite our cloudy climate, deep overhangs for rain protection, integration with surrounding landscape, and creative use of regional materials.
 These design choices weren't just stylistic—they represented a uniquely Northwest response to modernism, emphasizing harmony with our environment.